gtamang001/twitter-bot/README.md

-### Sample twitter bot built from coding train tutorials
+### Sample twitter bot that tweets using the api call to twitter

 ### To Run
 ### Set up NPM